Nikolai Kulikovsky: Marriage and revolution

 When Germany surrendered to the Allies of World War I in November 1918, the German troops evacuated, allowing the surviving members of the imperial family time to escape abroad.
-The British warship HMS Marlborough rescued the Dowager Empress Marie and some of her family from the Crimea but Grand Duchess Olga and Kulikovsky decided to stay in Russia and travelled to the Caucasus region, where the Bolsheviks had been pushed back by the White Army.
-During the journey, a coupling on the train carriage in which they were travelling developed a fault, possibly from sabotage, and Kulikovsky crawled over the carriage roofs to reach the driver and stop the train.
-In the Caucasus, Kulikovsky took a job working on a farm as he was unable to secure a military posting in the White Army because the commanding general, Anton Denikin, wished to avoid association with the Romanovs.
-In a rented farmhouse at the large Cossack village of Novominskaya Olga and Kulikovsky's second son, Guri Nikolaievich, was born on 23 April 1919.
+The British warship HMS Marlborough rescued the Dowager Empress Marie and some of her family from the Crimea, but Grand Duchess Olga and Kulikovsky decided to stay in Russia and travelled to the Caucasus region, where the Bolsheviks had been pushed back by the White Army.
+During the journey, a coupling on the train carriage they were travelling in developed a fault, possibly from sabotage, and Kulikovsky crawled over the carriage roofs to reach the driver and stop the train.
+In the Caucasus, Kulikovsky took a job on a farm because he was unable to secure a military posting in the White Army; the commanding general, Anton Denikin, wished to avoid association with the Romanovs.
+In a rented farmhouse at the large Cossack village of Novominskaya, Olga and Kulikovsky's second son, Guri Nikolaievich, was born on 23 April 1919.
 He was named after Guri Panaev, who had been killed serving in Olga's Akhtyrsky regiment.
 As the White Army was pushed back and the Red Army approached, the family set out on what would be their last journey through Russia; they travelled to Rostov-on-Don, and from there took refuge at Novorossiysk in the residence of the Danish consul, Thomas Schytte, who informed them of Dowager Empress Marie's safe arrival in Denmark.

 After a brief stay with the Danish consul, the family were shipped to a refugee camp on the island of Büyükada in the Dardanelles Strait near Istanbul, Turkey, where the Kulikovsky family shared three rooms with eleven other adults.
 After two weeks, they were evacuated to Belgrade in the Kingdom of Yugoslavia.
 The Yugoslav Regent Alexander Karageorgevich, later to become King Alexander I, offered them a permanent home there, but Dowager Empress Marie summoned her daughter to Denmark.
 The Grand Duchess complied, and the family arrived in Copenhagen on Good Friday 1920.
-They lived with Kulikovsky's mother-in-law, Dowager Empress Marie, at first at the Amalienborg Palace and then at the royal estate of Hvidøre.
+They lived with Kulikovsky's mother-in-law, Dowager Empress Marie, at the Amalienborg Palace and then at the royal estate of Hvidøre.
 Kulikovsky and Marie did not get along; he was resentful of his wife acting as Marie's secretary and companion, and Marie was distant toward him.